johnivore/gitstat/README.md

     gitstat fetch

-Pull from upstream (only if there are no local changes):
+Fetch from upstream, then pull (if there are no local changes):

     gitstat pull